Batroc the Leaper

 Georges Batroc the Leaper (Batroc le Sauteur) is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Jack Kirby, the character first appeared in Tales of Suspense #75, 1966.
 He is a mercenary and a master of the French form of kick-boxing known as savate, commonly depicted as an adversary of Captain America, and a mentor of Gwen Poole.
 Batroc's name derives from the word batrachia, a classification of amphibians that includes frogs, which also plays on the stereotype of calling French people frogs.

-The character was played by Georges St-Pierre in the Marvel Cinematic Universe film Captain America: The Winter Soldier (2014) and the Disney+ miniseries The Falcon and the Winter Soldier and animated series What If…? (both 2021).
+Georges St-Pierre portrays Batroc in the Marvel Cinematic Universe film Captain America: The Winter Soldier (2014) and the Disney+ miniseries The Falcon and the Winter Soldier and animated series What If...? (both 2021).

 Publication history

 Batroc, created by Stan Lee and Jack Kirby, first appeared in Tales of Suspense #75 in March 1966.
 He has reappeared in various Marvel titles ever since.

 Sporting a new costume designed by John Romita Jr., Batroc served as Klaw's top lieutenant in the first arc of Reginald Hudlin's 2005 re-launch of Black Panther.

-Sporting a muted, subtle redesign by Gurihiru, Batroc served as the primary mentor of Gwen Poole in Christopher Hastings' 2016–2018 series The Unbelievable Gwenpool, with the relationship between Gwen and Batroc being described as "one of the warmest aspects" of the series.
+Sporting a muted, subtle redesign by Gurihiru, Batroc served as the primary mentor of Gwenpool in Christopher Hastings' 2016–2018 series The Unbelievable Gwenpool, with their relationship being described as "one of the warmest aspects" of the series.

 Fictional character biography

+Origins

 Georges Batroc was born in Marseille, France, and served in the French Foreign Legion.
 He is a French costumed mercenary who specializes in savate (also known as "La Boxe Française"), a form of kickboxing, with acrobatic skills and unusual articulate flexibility.
 Although he has primarily appeared in the pages of Captain America, he has also faced off against the Punisher, Spider-Man, Deadpool, Hawkeye, Iron Fist and Gambit.
 Batroc has occasionally led his own team, "Batroc's Brigade", although the membership has changed over time.
 The group has primarily fought Captain America.

+Battling Captain America

 In the character's first appearance, he was hired by Them to steal the Inferno-42 cylinder.
 He first battled Captain America during this mission.
 When Batroc introduced himself with typical bluster, Cap revealed, to Batroc's delight, that he had already heard of the mercenary: "Batroc the Leaper, eh?
 A master of la savate, the French art of boxing with the feet!"
-Later, he was again hired by HYDRA and abducted Sharon Carter for them.
-He lured Captain America into a rematch, in which he insisted HYDRA not intervene, and again lost; however, when HYDRA agents prepared to kill both Cap and himself, Batroc, incensed at such "men wizout honair", switched sides to help Cap against HYDRA.
+Later, he was again hired by Hydra and abducted Sharon Carter for them.
+He lured Captain America into a rematch, in which he insisted Hydra not intervene, and again lost; however, when Hydra agents prepared to kill both Cap and himself, Batroc, incensed at such "men wizout honair", switched sides to help Cap against Hydra.
 In both of these stories, Batroc was regarded as a deadly combatant, his skill respected by enemies and employers alike.